Anmol-Sharma/URL_CLASSIFICATION_SYSTEM/README.md

 # URL CLASSIFICATION SYSTEM

 **Note!!!** : This codebase is extremely outdated & old.
 I created this back in 2016 so it might happen that it might not execute.
-You can use the idea or template to build your own implementation.
+Also the sources from which I extracted the data from might not exist anymore.
+You can use the idea or template to build your own implementation & extract data from a different souce.